oragono/oragono-site/index.md

 <pre>
 Oragono is a modern, experimental IRC server written in Go.
-It's designed to be simple to setup and use, and to provide the majority of features that IRC users expect today.
+It's designed to be simple to setup and use and to provide the majority of features that IRC users expect today.

-It includes features such as UTF-8 nicks and channel names, client accounts and SASL, and other assorted IRCv3 support.
+It includes features such as UTF-8 nicks and channel names, client accounts with SASL, and other assorted IRCv3 support.

                              <a href="https://github.com/DanielOaks/oragono">https://github.com/DanielOaks/oragono</a>

 -----------------------------------------------------------------------------------------------

-=== Installing ===
+=== Using ===

 To install Oragono, download the latest release here:
  <a href="https://github.com/DanielOaks/oragono/releases">https://github.com/DanielOaks/oragono/releases</a>